raganwald-deprecated/homoiconic/2012/01/captain-obvious-on-javascript.md

 (`Functional.sequence` and `Functional.compose` are far more thorough than these naive examples, of course.)

-Now that we've sequenced the two functions, the code iterates over the array just once, mapping it to the composition of the two functions while still preserving the new character of the code where the elements of an expression have been teased into separate functions.
+Now the code iterates over the array just once, mapping it to the composition of the two functions while still preserving the new character of the code where the elements of an expression have been factored into separate functions.
+Is this better than the original?
+It is if you want to refactor the code to do interesting things like memoize one of the functions.
+But that is no longer obvious.

+What *is* obvious is that JavaScript is a functional language, and the more ways you have of factoring expressions into functions, the more ways you have of organizing your code to suit your own style, performance, or assignment of responsibility purposes.

-(Captain Obvious would not write such excellently plain-as-the-nose-on-his-face posts without the help of people like [@jcoglan](https://twitter.com/#!/jcoglan), [@CrypticSwarm](https://twitter.com/#!/CrypticSwarm), [@notmatt](https://twitter.com/#!/notmatt), [@cammerman](https://twitter.com/#!/cammerman), [Skyhighatrist](http://www.reddit.com/user/Skyhighatrist), and [@BrendanEich](https://twitter.com/#!/BrendanEich).)
+p.s.
+Captain Obvious would not write such excellently plain-as-the-nose-on-his-face posts without the help of people like [@jcoglan](https://twitter.com/#!/jcoglan), [@CrypticSwarm](https://twitter.com/#!/CrypticSwarm), [@notmatt](https://twitter.com/#!/notmatt), [@cammerman](https://twitter.com/#!/cammerman), [Skyhighatrist](http://www.reddit.com/user/Skyhighatrist), and [@BrendanEich](https://twitter.com/#!/BrendanEich).

 [pi]: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/parseInt
 [pf]: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/parseFloat